National Defense Authorization Act for Fiscal Year 2020

 Section 801

-Section 801 establishes a pilot program under which DOD, through both DOD and private-sector subject matter experts, may assess contracting and acquisition mechanisms for the purpose of understanding the intellectual property benefits associated with the use of a commercial product, commercial service, or nondevelopmental item as an alternative to a product or service to be specifically developed for a selected acquisition program (e.g., evaluating the benefits of reduced risk regarding cost, schedule, and performance).
-Under this pilot program, DOD will also seek to better understand the development of cost-effective intellectual property strategies, as well as the value and acquisition costs of intellectual property throughout the acquisition life cycle.
+Section 801 establishes a pilot program under which DOD, through both DOD and private-sector subject matter experts, may assess contracting and acquisition mechanisms to understand the intellectual property benefits associated with the use of a commercial product, commercial service, or non-developmental item as an alternative to a product or service to be developed explicitly for a selected acquisition program (e.g., evaluating the benefits of reduced risk regarding cost, schedule, and performance).
+Under this pilot program, DOD will also seek to understand better the development of cost-effective intellectual property strategies and the value and acquisition costs of intellectual property throughout the acquisition life cycle.

 Section 818